Slackluster/SlackersAddonDepot/README.md

 - There are also Standard Profiles that let you manually enable a specific set of addons for the character you choose.
 - Features a character list with all seen characters, including those from different realms.
 - Lets you view addons either alphabetically, by category, or by load state.
+- Use Shift+click to quickly (de)select multiple addons.

 ## If you are experiencing issues
 - Check if the issue occurs with only this addon enabled, or if the issue is a feature you can disable from the addon's settings menu.